coventryuniversity/EH-H2GH/Readme.md

 (env)$ make html
 ...

-The output is avaialbe in *build/html*
+The output is available in *build/html*

 Submitting Updates